Introduction / History

-Introduction / History The Northeast Pashayi, also called the Pashi, are of the Kashmiri people cluster.
+The Northeast Pashayi, also called the Pashi, are in the South Asia Muslim - other people cluster.

 Pashayi, a Dardic language, is their primary language and has many dialects.
 The northeastern Pashayi speak the northeastern dialect of Pashayi, which is unintelligible to other Pashayi speakers.